Experiential Learning

 Elsbeth Magilton

-Elsbeth Magilton Director of Externships, ADJUNCT LAW PROFESSOR, and Executive Director of Space, Cyber, and Telecom Law
+Elsbeth Magilton Director of Externships, ADJUNCT LAW PROFESSOR, and Executive Director of Space, Cyber, and National Security Law

 Elsbeth received her B.A., cum laude, from Doane University in 2008 in graphic design.
 After starting her career in web development, Elsbeth shifted into technology policy during law school.
 She earned her J.D. from the University of Nebraska College of Law and received a concentration in Cyberlaw.
 During law school Elsbeth also attended the William and Mary College of Law, working with the Center for Legal and Court Technology.

-Personally, Elsbeth enjoys being a mother of two, reading, and hanging out with her chickens.
+Personally, Elsbeth enjoys being a parent, reading, and gaming.
 She is married to a concert and event chef who has fed musicians and athletes around the country.

 Read more about Elsbeth Magilton